Eclipse-chasers wowed by partial solar eclipse visible over UK, Europe and North America

 Find out more via the American Astronomical Society's top tips for choosing safe eclipse glasses.

-Best places to see the 29 March partial solar eclipse
+Seeing the 29 March partial solar eclipse

-How to observe the eclipse
+How to observe an eclipse

 Another safe method for observing the eclipse is to use a piece of white card as a screen and another piece of card for solar projection.